Swahili people: Economy

 For centuries, the Swahili depended greatly on trade from the Indian Ocean, and they played an important role as middlemen between southeast, central, and southern Africa as well as the outside world.
 Trade contacts have been noted as early as 100 CE by early Roman writers who visited the southeast African coast in the 1st and 2nd centuries CE.
 Trade routes extended from Kenya to Tanzania into modern-day Congo, along which goods were brought to the coasts and sold to Arab, Indian, and Portuguese traders.
 Historical and archaeological records attest to Swahilis being prolific maritime merchants and sailors who plied the southeast African coastline to lands as far away as Arabia, Persia, Madagascar, India, and China.
 Chinese pottery and Arabian beads have been found in the ruins of Great Zimbabwe.
 During the height of the Middle Ages, ivory and slaves became a substantial source of revenue.
 Captives sold via the Zanzibar slave trade by Arab slave traders ended up in Portuguese Brazil or via the Indian Ocean slave trade in the Arabian Peninsula.

 Although most Swahili living standards are far below those in the wealthiest nations, the Swahili are generally considered a relatively economically powerful group due to their history of trade.
 For instance, the United Nations has stated that the island of Zanzibar has a 25% higher per-capita GDP than the rest of Tanzania.
 This economic influence has led to the continued spread of Swahili culture and language throughout East Africa.

 Architecture

-Thought by many early scholars to be essentially of Arab or Persian style and origin, some contemporary academics have suggested that archaeological, written, linguistic, and cultural evidence might suggest an African genesis to Swahili architecture, which would be accompanied only later by enduring Arabic and Islamic influences in the form of trade and an exchange of ideas.
 Upon visiting Kilwa in 1331, the Berber explorer Ibn Battuta was impressed by what he witnessed there.
 He noted that "Kilwa is a very fine and substantially built town, and all its buildings are of wood" (his description of Mombasa was essentially the same).
 Local architecture included arches, courtyards, isolated women's quarters, mihrab, towers, and decorative elements on the buildings themselves.
 Many ruins can still be found near the southern Kenyan port of Malindi, in the ruins of Gedi.

+Thought by many early scholars to be essentially of Arab or Persian style and origin, some contemporary academics have suggested that archaeological, written, linguistic, and cultural evidence might suggest an African genesis to Swahili architecture, which would be accompanied only later by enduring Arabic and Islamic influences in the form of trade and an exchange of ideas.